ocisse/Pneumocystis_comparative/README.md

-This folder describes data used for the paper entitled:
+The folder Pneumocystis_Biotrophy describes data used for the paper entitled:
 "Comparative Genomics suggests that the Human Pathogenic Fungus Pneumocystis jirovecii acquired Obligate Biotrophy through Gene Loss"

+The folder Pneumocystis_MAT_evolution describes data used for the paper entitled:
+"Comparative Genomics
+suggests Primary Homothallism of Pneumocystis species"

 ==> Content